Human–animal hybrid: Moral discussions

 Advances in genetic engineering have generally caused a large number of debates and discussions in the fields related to bioethics, including research relating to the creation of human-animal hybrids.
 Although the two topics are not strictly related, the debates involving the creation of human-animal hybrids have paralleled that of the debates around the stem-cell research controversy.

-The question of what line exists between a 'human being and a 'non-human' being has been a difficult one for many researchers to answer.
-While animals having one percent or less of their cells originally coming from humans may clearly appear to be in the same boat as other animals, no consensus exists on how to think about beings in a genetic middle ground that have something like an even mix.
+The question of what line exists between a "human" being and a "non-human" being has been a difficult one for many researchers to answer.
+While animals having one percent or less of their cells originally coming from humans may clearly appear to be non-human, no consensus exists on how to categorise beings in a genetic middle ground that have an approximately even mix.
 "I don't think anyone knows in terms of crude percentages how to differentiate between humans and nonhumans," U.S. patent office official John Doll has stated.
-Critics of increased government restrictions include scientists such as Dr. Douglas Kniss, head of the Laboratory of Perinatal Research at Ohio State University, who has remarked that formal laws aren't the best option since the "notion of animal-human hybrids is very complex."
-He's also argued that their creation is inherent "not the kind of thing we support" in his kind of research since scientists should "want to respect human life".
+Critics of increased government restrictions include scientists such as Douglas Kniss, head of the Laboratory of Perinatal Research at Ohio State University, who has remarked that formal laws are not the best option since the "notion of animal-human hybrids is very complex."
+He has also argued that their creation is inherent "not the kind of thing we support" in his kind of research since scientists should "want to respect human life".

-In contrast, notable socio-economic theorist Jeremy Rifkin has expressed opposition to research that creates beings crossing species boundaries, arguing that it interferes with the fundamental 'right to exist' possessed by each animal species.
+In contrast, socio-economic theorist Jeremy Rifkin has expressed opposition to research that creates beings crossing species boundaries, arguing that it interferes with the fundamental 'right to exist' possessed by each animal species.
 "One doesn't have to be religious or into animal rights to think this doesn't make sense," he has argued when expressing support for anti-chimera and anti-hybrid legislation.
 As well, William Cheshire, associate professor of neurology at the Mayo Clinic's Florida branch, has called the issue "unexplored biologic territory" and advocated for a "moral threshold of human neural development" to restrict the destroying a human embryo to obtain cell material and/or the creation of an organism that's partly human and partly animal."
 He has said, "We must be cautious not to violate the integrity of humanity or of animal life over which we have a stewardship responsibility".